Meet Jade and Arlo

 Maybe Arlo, if he had the opportunity, could be a doctor, anything that he wanted to be.

-What we’re doing at the moment isn’t enough.
+What we’re doing now isn’t enough.
 It’s not good enough.

 Learn more: